About the CDT

 All students will be encouraged to undertake a period of placement and internship, in an industrial or an academic collaborator’s lab abroad, during or immediately after their PhD.

 This CDT assembles a multi-disciplinary team of internationally-leading researchers at Imperial with academic and manufacturing expertise, augmented by recent investments in state-of-the-art infrastructure, equipment and facilities.
-Directed by Professors Mimi Hii, Klaus Hellgardt and Sophia Yaliraki, the centre involves approximately 60 supervisors across several academic Departments and Faculties at Imperial, spanning Chemistry, Chemical Engineering, Mathematics, and the Computational Methods Hub.
+Directed by Professors Mimi Hii, Klaus Hellgardt and Sophia Yaliraki, the centre involves approximately 70 supervisors across several academic Departments and Faculties at Imperial, spanning Bioegineering, Chemistry, Chemical Engineering, Computing, Mathematics, Materials and Mechanial Engineerng.

 Each research project will involve at least two academic supervisors with complementary expertise, and may include an additional industrial sponsor/advisor.